 Robin des Bois: This 14-year-old volunteer-run restaurant donates all profits to local charities and organizations, such as Sun Youth and Santropol Roulant, which are fighting food insecurity during the pandemic and beyond.

-Glad Day Book Store: Canada’s first lesbian and gay bookstore has set up an emergency fund for LGBTQ2S artists, performers, other and tip-based workers who are unable to cover the cost of rent, medicine, food, and other necessities.
+Glad Day Book Store: Canada’s first lesbian and gay bookstore has set up an emergency fund for LGBTQ2S artists, performers, and other tip-based workers who cannot cover the cost of rent, medicine, food, and other necessities.

 Eater is tracking the impact of the novel coronavirus on the local food industry.
 Have a story to share?
 Reach out at email@example.com.